 What is Stalking?

-Initially, stalking will usually take the form of annoying, threatening, or obscene telephone calls, emails or letters.
-The calls may start with one or two a day but can quickly increase in frequency.
+Initially, stalking will usually take the form of annoying, threatening, or obscene telephone calls, emails, text messages, or letters.
+The contacts may start with one or two a day but can quickly increase in frequency.
 Stalkers may conduct covert surveillance of the victim, following every move his/her target makes.
 Even the victim's home may be staked out.
 Virginia's anti-stalking laws may prevent some people from stalking, but this has not yet been proven.
 Many will stop after they have been arrested, prosecuted, and/or convicted.
 Unfortunately, laws do not stop most stalkers.
 Studies of stalkers indicate that they stop when their target is no longer available to them, or they find someone else to harass.